The Finnish Dental Society Apollonia, the Finnish Dental Foundation, and the Joint Fund of Dental Organizations annually award research grants.

 Payment of the Young Researcher Grant requires full-time research work.
 Payment will be suspended during paid employment, temporary work/tenure, military service, parental leave, or similar circumstances.
 Extensions of the grant period may be negotiated if payment is interrupted due to military service, parental leave, or other reasons.

 Grants received from elsewhere during the last three years and pending grant applications will be indicated in the grant application.
 Other grants awarded during the grant application period do not need to be reported.

-For more information on grant taxation:
+For more information about grant taxation, visit www.vero.fi

-The recipient must make a report on the use of his/her research grant in the grant system by the end of the calendar year following the year of award.
-When applying for a new grant, a statement of a research grant previously awarded by The Finnish Dental Society Apollonia, the Finnish Dental Foundation and the Joint Fund of Dental Organisations must have been made.
+Grant recipients must submit a report using their research grant through the grant system by the end of the calendar year following the grant year.
+When applying for a new grant, the applicant must have reported using a grant previously awarded by Apollonia, the Finnish Foundation for Dental Medicine, or the Joint Fund.